Updated: Aug 4

 Marketing effort to camouflage it as a non-remake film of South Korea

 Hong Kong audiences ignore one fact that this state-subsidised art film from Taiwan is a remake of the 2009 South Korean drama film of the same title.
-So mane people thought this as an originally scripted film from Taiwan however it's not.
-It's packaging is seemed to be successful in terms of marketing in Hong Kong film market.
+So many people thought this as an originally scripted film from Taiwan however it's not.
+Its packaging is seemed to be successful in terms of marketing in Hong Kong film market.

 This is an experimental of love and emotional relationship of man-and-woman.
 The protagonist Chang Che-kai (K) is pretty secretive towards his roommate, a lover Cream who has been only one class friend of K since his early separation with his mother after his father died in leukaemia.